The Miracle of Self Discipline

 Want to get things done and be successful?
 It all comes down to your level of self-discipline.

-Sure, it is difficult to pass up those immediate pleasures of gratification, but that’s what separates those who reach their goals, and those who don’t.
-You must save and invest in yourself (physically, mentally, emotionally, spiritually) in the present in order to enjoy the greater rewards later on, much like compound interest.
+Sure, it is difficult to pass up those immediate pleasures of gratification, but that’s what separates those who reach their goals from those who don’t.
+You must save and invest in yourself (physically, mentally, emotionally, and spiritually) in the present in order to enjoy the greater rewards later on (like compound interest).
 It’s the same principal here.
 This is not to say that you cannot be happy right now.
-You most certainly can be happy now, but when speaking of the goals you want to achieve you do have to make shifts in your decision making towards positive actions.
+You most certainly can be happy now, but when speaking of the goals you want to achieve, you do have to make shifts in your decision making towards positive actions.
 Remember, moderation is okay too.
 You are human and you need to let loose every once in a while.
 Like your parents used to tell you – dinner before dessert.

 What is self-discipline?
 It is self mastery and self control.

 My favorite thing about self-discipline is that you begin to respect yourself more when you follow through with what you said you were going to do.
 Doing what you say you are going to do is a powerful feeling.
 You build momentum, self respect, self esteem, and begin to instill the habit of self-discipline.
 You may not always want to do that thing, but just do it anyways and you will feel better for doing it.
 You will feel proud of yourself for keeping your own word.
 Self-discipline must be practiced, and eventually, just like anything else, it becomes a habit.

 With self-discipline most anything is possible.
 Theodore Roosevelt

 If you set goals for yourself, and you’re like a lot of other people, you probably realize it’s not that your goals are physically impossible that’s keeping you from achieving them; it’s that you lack the self-discipline to stick to them.
 It’s physically possible to lose weight.
 It’s physically possible to exercise more.
 Daniel Goldstein